mmanousos/recipes/README.md

 Store images as separate files within file structure if uploading an image - images should be in folder labeled for user Files and images should have paired name/id so can be accessed simultaneously to display to user and deleted at the same time

+Create new user - store username and hashed password in users.yml file. there is no file for recipes yet. create recipe file once first recipe is added. in add route, check if the file already exists.
+    if no, create
+    if yes, write to existing

+Display welcome screen
+  sign in or register
+if signed in
+  add a recipe or recipes
+add recipe
+  checks
+    either loads or creates recipes document named for user

+ * Need edit button for uploaded images
+ * adjust edit route for content change edit routes to not require capitalization?

+Working with deleting files
+* `FileUtils.rm_rf` - removes entire directory even if it's not empty
+* `FileUtils.rm_r` - removes entire directory even if it's not empty
+* `FileUtils.rm_f` - force remove; doesn't do anything
+`Errno::EPERM at /delete/1
+Operation not permitted @ apply2files - public/images/newuser5/`
+* `File.unlink`
+* `FileUtils.remove_file`
+* `File.delete`
+- these errors were because I was not accessing the contents of the hash correctly (omitting the key prevented me from accessing the file name).
+After correcting that, `File.delete` worked perfectly!

+* verify uploading file if 'upload' / link if 'link'

+* show edit link for view_recipe page with uploaded images

+## Remember to remove TODOS from recipes.rb and @recipes from top of recipes.erb